cohstats/coh3-data/README.md

 ## Convention
 - All the data should be converted into .json files
-- We should separate the data by path versions (so you can compare the changes between patches easily)
+- We should separate the data by path versions
+   - So you can compare the changes between patches easily
 - Please provide all the scripts / add manuals how you get the data

-We can expect a lot of updates from developers.
+   - We can expect a lot of updates from developers.
 So we will need to run our scripts many times.

 ## Contribution
 We are looking for more help!
 If you would like to contribute in any way.
 Please rech out ot us here in the issues / on the discord https://discord.gg/jRrnwqMfkr